jameshanlon/cheese/cheese/pages/testimonials.md

 ## From the 2018/19 surveying season (phase 4)

+- *"Boycee and Trisha were lovely and the thermal imaging experience was fascinating.
+Turns out I have draughts coming through my electrical sockets!
+  And that my sash windows have developed gaps that I hadn't noticed.
+I had those windows refurbed only recently so they're probably still under warranty, so that's hugely useful info.
+In fact, the whole thing was brilliant and I'm going to replay the recording and make an action list.
+Can't recommend this highly enough."*

 - *"CHEESE is the single most useful intervention I have had in my home since I began doing improvements when I first bought a house."*
   (Bristol Green Doors participant)